thomashollier/browniePi/README.md

 Contained here are the necessary python files and LCD software, as well as the dietpi files that worked when I made them.
 The

+The proper wifi info needs to be setup in the dietpi-wifi file.

+The Automation_Custom_Script.sh gets run during the first boot and install of diet pi.
+It installs the necessary packages and dependencies and does the setup.

+The VNC stuff is very fiddly and took me a while to get working